 - Industry news and what it means for you

 With these pillars in place, you’ll want to make sure you’re hitting 3 key content types, which Goulet calls the 3 E's.

-- Engagement: Content that’s meant to start a conversation, like your own opinion on a popular topic.
+- Engagement: Content that’s meant to start a conversation (like it or not, conversational marketing is here to stay, people), like your own opinion on a popular topic.